US Xpress Truck Accident Lawyers

 - The driver out of service rate improved from 2% in 2012 to 1.5% in 2015.
 Of 13,865 inspections in 2012, only 275 violations were recorded.
 204 violations were reported in 2015 resulting from 13,167 inspections.

 Tire blowouts, brake failures and defects in hydraulic systems may all cause truck drivers to lose control of their vehicles and collide with innocent travelers on the highway.
-While drivers are also liable for any involvement that they have in accidents, true change needs to come from the way that trucking companies inspect and maintain their vehicles and in the safety training that is offered to drivers before they are allowed to operate a semi-tractor.
+While drivers are also liable for any involvement that they have in accidents, real change needs to come from the way that trucking companies inspect and maintain their vehicles and in the safety training that is offered to drivers before they are allowed to operate a semi-tractor.

 Contact us now to schedule a free consultation with our trucking accident law team so that we can collect the information we need to evaluate your case and answer your questions about truck accident law, the legal process and the amount of compensation you may be able to expect from a settlement or judgment in your favor.
-Should we be unable to secure any compensation on your behalf, our time and services will be completely free of charge.
+Should we be unable to secure any recompense on your behalf, our time and services will be completely free of charge.